Anthony L. Wolf

 The Indie Diarist Podcast

-Get ready to learn all about the people behind the pixels: The Indie Diarist is a podcast on the most lovable, creative and inspiring indie devs from the world of gaming!
+Get ready to meet the people behind the pixels: The Indie Diarist is a podcast on the human stories behind indie game development!

 If you'd like to appear in this podcast, please drop me an email at anthony[at]theindiediarist.com!